Applying for an auto loan could temporarily ding your score, but paying on time, every time will more than offset that.

 But the type of credit you use (installment vs. revolving) counts for only 10 percent of your total credit score.
 That’s not significant enough to justify getting a car loan, especially you consider that your credit score will suffer when you apply for a new line of credit and reduce your average account age.

 All in all, getting a car loan and making your payments on time is a great way to improve your credit.
 Plus, you don’t have to worry about credit that’s seen better days standing in your way if you use a reputable lender!
-In order to get the financing you need, you need a lender that can work with challenging credit situations.
+To get the financing you need, you need a lender that can work with challenging credit situations.
 And these aren’t lenders you can just walk off the street and get a direct loan from.